 Pretty much all of us experience some kind of trauma in life.
-How does creative expression help people deal with it, to heal and recover?
+How does creative expression help people deal with it?

 How do people make use of traumatic experiences in their creative work?

-What impacts on mental health can trauma have, and how can people regain health?
+What impacts on mental health can trauma have, and how can people regain mental and emotional health?

 Trauma takes many forms, and has different sources and levels of impact for each of us.

 Here are some examples of well-known people: perhaps you can relate to some of their experiences.

 Patrick Stewart is an example of many creative people who have been deeply impacted by trauma in early life.

 An interview article notes he “was for decades a man plagued by fear and stifled by rage.
 The roots of his struggle go back to a difficult childhood, marked by poverty and abuse that took him years to understand.”

 “I have been inclined to be solitary in huge chunks of my life,” says Stewart.
 “I don’t think that’s a good thing anymore.
 I think the interaction of being with people, especially people you like, is very important for keeping you sharp, alert, active, connected.”